TheBluestBluester/omegga-LimitedAmmo/README.md

 # omegga-LimitedAmmo
 Make people care where they shoot.
-This plugin gives players limited ammounts of ammo, ammo boxes and ammo dispencers.
+This plugin gives players limited ammounts of ammo, ammo boxes and ammo spawners.

-## Creating ammo dispencers.
+## Creating ammo spawnerss.
-To create an ammo dispencer you first place a brick of your choice.
-Then you add an interact component.

-Then you write in "Print to console" the following:
+To create an ammo spawner, place down a brick with a "Print To Console" in the interact component set to the following:

-ammodis (ammo box savefile name without .brs) (cooldown in seconds) (password)

-This also supports random ammo!
-To have the dispencer generate random ammo instead of the brs file write:

-random-(min range)-(max range)

-...or skip the ammo box entirely by writing:

-give-(ammo type)-(amount)
+`ammospawner (Minimum box index) (Maximum box index) (Cooldown in seconds.)`

+The ammo spawners need to be cached for the plugin to recognize them.
+To cache ammo spawners you have to type `/recache`.
+The plugin automatically recaches on startup or when a save is loaded.

 ## Creating custom ammo boxes.
-To make the ammo box functional add a brick ON TOP of the ammo box and add an interact component.
+To make the ammo box functional add an interact component to a brick.
+It can be any brick, but preferebly it should be somewhere where player's can easily click it.

-Then you write in "Print to console" the following:

-limitedammo (ammo type as a number) (ammo amount) (extention of the clear box from the bottom of the brick in x2 microbricks)

-Once you finished your ammo box put it into "AmmoBoxes" folder inside the plugin and then reload.

-## Interacting from other plugins

-You can make the plugin give or remove ammo from players using emitPlugin.
+To define the ammo box's ammo type, write the ammo type name into "Message".
+In "Print To Console" write the amount of ammo that will be given, and the order.
+Order value is for ordering ammo boxes.
+The higher up the ammo box is in the order, the higher the rarity.

+## Plugin events.
 ### setammo

 Sets player's ammo count;